-Jessica, Licensed Veterinary Technician
+Jessica, Clinic Manager and Licensed Veterinary Technician

 Jessica is a licensed veterinary technician.
 Since she was young, working with animals has always been her passion.
 She has owned many pets from hamsters to dogs and even a couple of birds.
 Although her love for animals was her motivation, her drive came from the bond between people and their pets.
 She feels that seeing the connection and people's smiling faces after helping their pets is one of the most heartwarming feelings one can have.